Wizxrd/SSF/classes/1.main/1.util/README.md

 local debug = true
 local playerName = unit:getPlayerName()
 if playerName then
-    util:logInfo(doStuffDebug, "%s is the player name", playerName) else
+    util:logInfo(debug, "%s is the player name", playerName) else
-    util:logInfo(doStuffDebug, "there is no player occupying the unit") end
+    util:logInfo(debug, "there is no player occupying the unit") end
 ```